tooxie/dnstls/README.md

 ## Concerns
 Python is a great language, very expressive, that enables developers to be very productive, very quickly, as we can see in this project.
 With few lines of code we have a working prototype.
-On the downside, python is a notable slow language that I would avoid for these kind of systems.
+On the downside, Python is a notable slow language that I would avoid for these kind of systems.
 Instead I would opt for a systems language like C or Rust, i.e. a compiled language, that makes better use of the system's resources.